Skip to main content

 On Calculating Property Taxes

 This week my city, Middletown CT, began sending out re-appraisals of properties.
-They do this every five years (there's adjustments in between those 5-yr re-appraisals, but they're not significant).
+They do this every five years (there are adjustments in between those 5-yr re-appraisals, but they're not significant).

 As a result of the housing boom of the last few years, everyone is getting re-appraised higher - some a lot - and there's a lot of hand-wringing from residents about how their taxes are about to skyrocket.
 Comments such as, "my assessment went up 40%, I can't afford a 40% increase in taxes!" are common.

 This shows a misunderstanding of how property taxes are calculated (at least within our city).
 First and foremost, your taxes are not going up 40%; they may not go up at all.
 So being the nice guy I am, I'm trying my best to tamp down the panic.
-Unfortunately, being the engineer that I am, I'm trying to describe this in long sentences (and using math) which is, unsurprisingly, mostly ineffective, especially in a 140-character (OK, 280) environment.
-So I'm going to try to describe it here with longer paragraphs (and even more math) and maybe some folks will understand, while others can maybe help translate it into 140 characters for me (my suggested first post: don't panic!)
+Unfortunately, being the engineer that I am, I'm trying to describe this in long sentences (and using math) which is, unsurprisingly, mostly ineffective especially in a 140-character (OK, 280-character) environment.
+So I'm going to try to describe it here with longer paragraphs (and even more math) and maybe some folks will understand, while others can maybe help me by translating it into 140 characters for me (my suggested first post: don't panic!)

 I'm going to use Middletown's 2020/2021 budget year for examples, rounded off; these can be found at Middletown's really informative and useful web page, https://www.middletownct.gov/ I'm using the prior year instead of 21/22 because the discussion gets more complicated with a motor vehicle mill rate change in 2022; more on that in the epilogue.